 Has a Loved One Suffered a Wrongful Death in Chicago?

-The Wrongful Death Could Be Caused By:
+A Wrongful Death Could Be Caused by The Following:

 - Auto Accident

 - Premises Liability

 - Other types of negligence

 If an accident results in a fatality, a wrongful death claim may be brought by the family of the victim.

 Family members may be entitled to recover for several types of damages and losses from a wrongful death in Chicago, including: